Janet Horsfield BVSc CertCHP DBR MRCVS

 Director and Farm Vet

 Emmie qualified from Cambridge University in 2002 and had an immediate interest in farm animal practice.
 In 2008, Emmie set up Beacon Farm Vets and has enjoyed watching it thrive ever since.
 Emmie has a specific interest in herd and flock preventative health.
+Emmie is one of Lanes' directors and also a partner in the family dairy farm.

 Tom Lyons VetMB MA DBR MRCVS